sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 }
 ```

-This API lets you add transactions with a different currency using the currency conversion ratio.
+Lets you add transactions with a different currency using the currency conversion ratio.
 To support this feature, you need to have

 * disabled `ERR_CURRENCY_CONVERSION_DISABLED` on the Billing Configuration page of InTouch Settings
 * added relevant currency conversion ratios in the back-end